Capacitor types: Capacitance and voltage range

 Capacitance ranges from picofarads to more than hundreds of farads.
 Voltage ratings can reach 100 kilovolts.
 In general, capacitance and voltage correlate with physical size and cost.

 Miniaturization

 As in other areas of electronics, volumetric efficiency measures the performance of electronic function per unit volume.
 For capacitors, the volumetric efficiency is measured with the "CV product", calculated by multiplying the capacitance (C) by the maximum voltage rating (V), divided by the volume.
-From 1970 to 2005, volumetric efficiencies have improved dramatically.
+From 1970 to 2005, volumetric efficiencies improved dramatically.

 Overlapping range of the applications

 These individual capacitors can perform their application independent of their affiliation to an above shown capacitor type, so that an overlapping range of applications between the different capacitor types exists.

 Types and styles

 Ceramic capacitors

 A ceramic capacitor is a non-polarized fixed capacitor made out of two or more alternating layers of ceramic and metal in which the ceramic material acts as the dielectric and the metal acts as the electrodes.
 The ceramic material is a mixture of finely ground granules of paraelectric or ferroelectric materials, modified by mixed oxides that are necessary to achieve the capacitor's desired characteristics.
 The electrical behavior of the ceramic material is divided into two stability classes: